fermads/amnesia/readme.md

 * Extremely simple and small.
 A single variable is shared between machines and processes
 * When this variable value changes, it is updated on all other machines/processes
 * Supported value types are JSON, String, Boolean and Number
-* Sharing is done using a TCP socket.
-It's actually copying, not strictly sharing the same memory allocation
+* Sharing is done using a TCP socket
 * No other module dependency

 Disclaimer:

 * No guarantees of concurrent writes, last one stands
 * No persistence.
 On restarts, it'll ask for a SYNC from all others peers and get the most updated value
+* It's actually copying data, not strictly sharing the same memory allocation

 ## Install